Register your company in Hong Kong with our Special Anniversary discount!

 Not obtaining BRN or failing to cancel your registration certificate attracts imprisonment and heavy fines.

-Why is a Business Registration Number Required in HK?
+Why Is a Business Registration Number Required in HK?

+BRN is not a permit or license for trade or regulating business activities.
 It is a unique number the IRD assigns and functions as your tax identification number (TIN).

-You need to refer to your BRN when filing tax returns, company returns, opening bank accounts, or even filing forms/documents issued by various local government authorities.
+You need to refer to your BRN when filing tax returns, company returns, opening bank accounts, or even filing forms/documents issued by various government authorities.

 Format of Business Registration Number